ArdentEmpiricist/wbi-rs/README.md

 - **File Management**: Native file browser integration with home directory defaults
 - **Real-time Feedback**: Progress indicators and clear error messages

+> Advanced options for plots only visible if "Create chart" checkbox is active.

 ### Platform Support

 The GUI application works on: